 Consumers have come to expect a variety of different payment options from ecommerce retailers.
 Overstock takes this to the extreme by offering a multitude of payment options for their customers.
 You can choose between using a credit/debit card, Paypal, Google Pay, an Overstock credit card, or even alternative payment solutions like Bitcoin and Klarna.

 Never force customers to register or create an account.
 Nike’s checkout is a great example of a checkout that makes it easy to enable guest checkout.
-Simply click the ‘Guest Checkout’ button to proceed to an order form that allows you to enter shipping and billing information, and then finalize your payment.
+Simply click the ‘Guest Checkout’ button to proceed to an order form that allows you to enter shipping and billing information and finalize payment.

 If you’re looking for a good checkout page template, Nordstrom is a stellar example.
 Their checkout page prominently displays a payment breakdown, showing the cost of the item, shipping fees, duties & taxes, and a final total with all fees included.
 This keeps the checkout process clear, ensuring customers know exactly what they will be paying to complete the sale.
 Having this information clearly and prominently displayed helps customers proceed through checkout.

-Bootstrap’s checkout page sample follows best practices for order form fields, making it clear how to proceed through checkout and simple to know where to input information.
+Bootstrap’s checkout page example follows best practices for order form fields, making it clear to proceed through checkout and simple to input information.
 Information flows in a systematic way, guiding users along the process clearly.
 Form fields are sized according to the information being input, so they don’t waste any space on the checkout page.
-Better still, this makes it easy for customers to input and review their details.
+Better still, it makes it easy for customers to input and review their details.

 Customers are more likely to complete payment on a platform that they trust has high-quality security and customer protection.
 A good sample checkout page displays trust seals and badges throughout the checkout process, which gives customers confidence that their billing and shipping information will be properly protected when shopping online.
 Providing these signals builds trust with the customer, motivating them to buy.

-Once a customer is on a checkout page, you want to keep them there and guide them through the rest of the checkout.
-Remove website navigation options to keep customers from going back to your store and browsing for more items – keep customers focused on checkout.
-Cycling customers back to your marketplace can result in checkout abandonment.
+Once a customer is on a checkout page, you want to keep them there and guide them through to checkout.
+Remove website navigation options, and refrain from sending customers back to add items to keep them focused on checkout.
+Cycling customers back to your page can result in checkout abandonment.
 Instead, avoid distracting them at checkout by removing any options other than entering payment information and finalizing the sale.

 As ecommerce has become a more popular way of shopping, over half of online shopping has moved to mobile.
-Any checkout page you have should be optimized for mobile checkout, attempting to fit the style and sequence as closely as you can.
+Any checkout page you have should be optimized for mobile checkout, making it as responsive as you can.
 Verizon’s checkout page includes all necessary order form fields, keeping them concise and clear to make checkout simple and accessible on mobile.
 Be sure to streamline checkouts so they match stylistically and structurally.

 Under Armour’s clear and guided checkout is an ideal example of a simple checkout.
 Summary information is provided on the right side of the screen, making that information accessible throughout the entire checkout.
 No unnecessary steps or clicks are included, ensuring that customers can follow through to checkout as fast and frictionless as possible.

 Made has a simple and effective checkout page that uses a progress indicator bar to show how far along the customer is in the checkout process.
-If you opt to not use a one-page checkout setup, a progress indicator is essential for showing your customers how close they are to the end goal.
+If you opt to not use a one-page checkout setup, a progress indicator is essential so your customers can see the end-goal.

 It’s time to start optimizing

 Remember, three out of every four ecommerce carts are abandoned.
-You can significantly reduce that number by focusing on creating the ideal checkout experience, including making sure you create an optimized express checkout.
-If you do that, your bottom line will see the benefits.
+You can significantly reduce that number by focusing on creating the ideal checkout experience, and making sure you create an optimized express checkout.

 If you’re looking for actionable ways to optimize the conversion rate of your website, it could be time to consider a conversion rate optimization program.
 Optimizing your website isn’t a guessing game.
 If you want impactful, long-term results from your optimization efforts, you’ll likely need outside expertise to help inform your decisions.

-If you’re looking to make sure more sales go through once you convert those paying customers, you’ll want to focus on a good fraud detection tool like Bolt that offers a guarantee for their fraud detection.
+If you’re looking to make sure more sales go through once you convert those paying customers, you’ll want to focus on a good fraud detection tool like Bolt, that covers 100% of fraudulent chargebacks.

 Jon MacDonald is founder of The Good, a conversion rate optimization firm that has achieved results for some of the largest online brands including Adobe, Nike, Xerox, The Economist, and more.
 He regularly contributes content on conversion optimization to publications like Entrepreneur and Inc. He knows how to get visitors to take action.